niteshbalusu11/BOS-Commands-Document/README.md

 5. `bos chainfees`: Gives you an estimate of the chain-fees for various confirmation targets
 - Flags:
   - `blocks`: Fees estimate based on block confirmation target
-  - `file`: Enter path to a JSON file to write the out of the command to.
+  - `file`: Enter path to a JSON file to write the output of the command to.
    <br></br>
   Example: `bos chainfees --blocks 10 --file /home/umbrel/blocks.json`
 <br></br>